alexhkurz/mathematics-for-philosophers/_sources/contents/prel-propositional-logic.md

 ...
 Brouwer invented intuitionism to make clear that we cannot break the circle of explanations, but then his followers (from Heyting to Voevodsky) formalized intuitionistic logic and it is now at the heart of the most heroic attempts (Coq, Agda, Lean, HoTT, etc) to break the circle of explanations ... could be interesting to explore this in more depth ...

+... in our discussions, this section has taken place over at least 3 different sessions ...

 ## Revision

 Show that the following formulas are valid (tautologies).